thenocturnaldevgypsy/thenocturnaldevgypsy/README.md

 I'm currently using GitHub for the following purposes:
 - Private repositories of my freelance work and projects when I apply for work
-- To share the codes that I've been using during my academe days, in which I call `DuskGrimoires'
+- To share the codes that I've been using during my academe days, in which I call `DuskGrimoires`
-- To share the personal projects that I usually kept myself busy and making sure that my skillset are still up to date, in which I call `GypsyShard'
+- To share the personal projects that I usually kept myself busy and making sure that my skillset are still up to date, in which I call `GypsyShard`

 ### Programming, Web Design and Development, IDEs, Databases and Environment
 <p>